VoxSecuritatis/Blog-GRC-QuantitativeQualitativeRiskAnalysis/README.md

-## Blog:  Quantitative and Qualitative Risk Assessment in Cybersecurity: A Comprehensive Guide
+## Blog:  Quantitative and Qualitative Risk Assessment in Cybersecurity: A Short Guide

 Date: 2025-02-21